-Airtac Industrial Co. of the Group adopted a pension plan under the Labor Pension Act (the "LPA"), which is a state-managed defined contribution plan.
-Under the LPA, an entity makes monthly contributions to employees' individual pension accounts at 6% of monthly salaries and wages.
+The Company and Airtac Enterprise Co., Ltd. adopted a pension plan under the Labor Pension Act (LPA), which is a state-managed defined contribution plan.
+Under the LPA, the Company makes monthly contributions to employees' individual pension accounts at 6% of monthly salaries and wages.

-The employees of the Group's subsidiary in China and Italy are members of a state-managed retirement benefit plan operated by the government of China and Italy.
+The employees of the Group's subsidiary in China and Italy are members of a statemanaged retirement benefit plan operated by the government of China and Italy.
 The subsidiary is required to contribute a specified percentage of payroll costs to the retirement benefit scheme to fund the benefits.
 The only obligation of the Group with respect to the retirement benefit plan is to make the specified contributions.